 Paul Francis Gadd was a war baby and born in 1944 in Banbury, Oxfordshire.
 From his mid-teens he sang rock standards and gentle ballads appearing in the 2 I's in Soho, the Laconda and Safari Clubs, London.
 Robert Hartford Davis (a film producer), discovered him and financed a recording session for Decca label under the stage name Paul Raven, he released his first single, "Alone in the Night" in 1960.

 He continued to get work including warm-up for Ready Steady Go!
 (ATV).
 Paul Raven joined the Mike Leander Show Band in 1965 but the group fell apart and Paul formed his own band, called Boston International.
-The group found regular work gigging around the UK and Germany and when not performing, Paul Raven became a record producer working with several artists including The Poets.
+The group found regular work gigging around the UK and Germany and when not performing, Paul Raven became a record producer working with several artists including The Poets from Scotland .

-Now 25 Gary was still keen to pursue a recording career and released several singles in 1969.
-"Musical Man", "Goodbye Seattle" and a version of George Harrison's "Here Comes The Sun," all had modest success.
+Now 25, Paul Raven was still keen to pursue a recording career and released several singles in 1969.
+"Musical Man", "Goodbye Seattle" and a version of George Harrison's "Here Comes The Sun," under the name Paul Monday, all enjoyed modest success.

 Between 1972 and 1975 Gary Glitter and the Glitter Band had twelve top ten consecutive singles in the UK and a worthy king of glitter keeping all other gliterista at bay including Sweet, Slade and T. Rex.
 Gary’s stage performances were excellent entertainment and the singer owned a reported thirty glitter suits and fifty pairs of his trademark silver platform boots.